binishshha/text2SQLagent/task2/README.md

 ## What This Task Achieves

-Task 2 completes the query-understanding/decomposition stage of the agentic Text-to-SQL pipeline.
-It uses PostgreSQL for schema awareness, FastAPI for a backend endpoint, and Gemini for the actual natural-language decomposition.
+Task 2 completes the query-understanding/decomposition stage of the agentic Text-to-SQL pipeline using Gemini for the actual natural-language decomposition.